Junn1o/motel-room/README.md

 # Motel Room - Customer Portal

 A modern, responsive customer-facing website for motel room browsing and services.
-Built with ReactJS, this application provides customers with an intuitive interface to browse rooms, and contact the host.
+Built with React.js, this application provides customers with an intuitive interface to browse rooms, and contact the host.

 ## 🌟 Features